sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/saas-connectivity/connector-spec/radio.md

 tags: ['Connectivity', 'Connector Spec']
 ---

-## How to use the Radio type in the connector spec
+## How to use the radio type in the connector spec
-You can use the radio type to create radio buttons for users to interact with to select from a predefined set of values.
-An example of implementing this is below
+You can use the `Rrdio` type to create radio buttons for users to interact with to select from a predefined set of values.

+This is an example implementation:

 ### Example radio item type